 Economics and Business

-Professors: Leeds, Marabella, J. Ravelle, West; Associate Professors: Aziz, L. Ravelle, Rossi, Vinciguerra; Assistant Professors: Desiderio, Terrizzi; Adjunct Faculty: Basile, Best, Klatchak.
+Professors: Leeds, Marabella, J. Ravelle, West; Associate Professors: Aziz, L. Ravelle, Rossi, Vinciguerra; Assistant Professor: Desiderio, Terrizzi; Visiting Assistant Professors: Godbey, Stahnke; Adjunct Faculty: Basile, Berkow, Best, Kamber-Todd, Klatchak, Kubel, Wright, Genay, Huff, Kar, Law, Lloyd, McCormick-Smith, Orlando.

 The Department of Economics and Business offers majors in economics (theory and policy, finance), management (marketing, organizational leadership), accounting, international management, and environmental policy and economics.
 Students interested in business administration pursue the management major, choosing either the marketing track or organizational leadership (human resources) track.
 In addition to preparing students for graduate work, these majors provide a background valuable in a wide range of occupations in business, government, and nonprofit organizations.
 Typical positions are in banking, certified public accounting, finance and investment, marketing, production, business administration and human-resource management, as well as positions in federal, state, and local government, hospitals, social-service agencies, schools, and colleges.